 Contact us to discuss residential care placements.

-Kibble provides residential care and support to looked after young people, aged 12-18, who have been referred by local authorities.
+Kibble provides residential care and support to children and young people, aged 5-18, who have been referred by local authorities.
 Due to a range of circumstances, the young people are unable to live at home.

 Many of the young people in residential care have a range of complex needs and have experienced trauma or neglect.
 As each young person is unique, we offer a tailored approach that responds to the needs and circumstances of the young people and their families.
 As well as providing residential care and support, young people are supported by our full range of integrated services to ensure the best outcomes for each young person.